pseale/hot-takes-blog/content/posts/expert-wsl.md

 - ssh
 - test and develop shell scripts
 - run curl, base64, openssl, and whatnot
-- run seedy bash one-liners found on the internet
+- run seedy bash one-liners I found on the internet
 - run Windows-incompatible tools - most notably, TUIs like `tig` don't run in Windows
 - configure neovim plugins for 7-20 hours every week (this is a joke, don't hurt me)